✔️Article written by a veterinarian & reviewed by our director Dr. Whittenburg, on Jan 2nd 2023. View our Editorial Process.

 - Neoplasia: The growth of a tumor that puts pressure on and damages the nerves supplying the vestibular system.

-Some dogs that have a stroke will make a quick recovery and their vestibular symptoms may subside within the first 1-2 weeks.
-However, if vestibular episodes keep recurring then further investigations should be carried out.
+Some dogs that have a stroke will make a quick recovery, and their vestibular symptoms may subside within the first 1-2 weeks.
+However, if vestibular episodes keep recurring, then further investigations should be carried out.

-Many dogs that suffer from strokes have another underlying cause that predisposes them to these repeated strokes such as increased blood pressure, endocrine disease, blood clotting disorders or kidney disease.
+Many dogs that suffer from strokes have another underlying cause that predisposes them to these repeated strokes, such as increased blood pressure, endocrine disease, blood clotting disorders, or kidney disease.

 If this is the case, then blood tests should be performed to help rule some of these causes out.

-Anti-inflammatory medication such as steroids can help to reduce the clinical symptoms but is by no means a cure.
-The median survival time for dog with a brain tumor treated with steroids alone is between 2-4 months.
+Anti-inflammatory medication such as steroids can help to reduce the clinical signs but is by no means a cure.
+The median survival time for a dog with a brain tumor treated with steroids alone is between 2-4 months.
 This survival time can be increased through the implementation of chemotherapy and radiotherapy.